 Understand the Benefits of CAA Accreditation

-Because CAA is a USDE-recognized accrediting agency, accredited programs are eligible to participate in federal grant programs, including the Academic Research Enhancement Award (R-15) grants through the National Institutes of Health and the Allied Health Projects Grant Program, part of the Public Health Service Act.
+Because CAA is a USDE-recognized accrediting agency (Chapter II, Accreditation Handbook), accredited programs are eligible to participate in federal grant programs, including the Academic Research Enhancement Award (R-15) grants through the National Institutes of Health and the Allied Health Projects Grant Program, part of the Public Health Service Act.
 CAA also has an agreement with the National Council for Accreditation of Teacher Education (NCATE) that supports both accreditation programs by reducing the documentation requirements to NCATE.

 Graduation from a CAA-accredited program may be required for eligibility for professional credentials, such as the ASHA Certificate of Clinical Competence (CCC), state licensure, and teacher certification, and may be a preferred or required condition for employment with some agencies like the Veterans Administration.

 File Requisite Accreditation Reports on Time

 How do I know which type of report to submit?

 Most programs are expected to file an Annual Report.
 However, the CAA conducts a comprehensive review of each accredited program every 5–8 years, depending on the program's accreditation cycle and would expect the program to file an Application for (Continued) Accreditation as a result.
 Accreditation staff notify the program director as to what type of report to submit when the HES is open for reports to be submitted, approximately 4 months before the due date.
 More information about CAA's review processes and time lines can be found in the Accreditation Handbook beginning with Chapter XV, "Overview of Application Review Process."